 It was recognized that national public affairs organization such as the United States Chamber of Commerce dealt with broad issues but were not utility specific.

-The national utility associations, American Gas Association and Edison Electric Institute, are deeply involved in utility issues, but their concentration is at the federal level.
+The national utility associations, American Gas Association, Edison Electric Institute, and the Nuclear Energy Institute, are deeply involved in utility issues, but their concentration is mainly at the federal level.
 Our state electric associations do an excellent job on electric issues within their states.

 The state association staffs along with the state utility government affairs professionals have utilized USGO as a means to readily access the thoughts and ideas of their peers in other states.